Training Guides

 Heart Rate Basics

 The 220-minus-age formula was never derived from a controlled study.
-It has a ±12 bpm standard deviation, systematically underestimates MHR in older adults, and produces different results than what women's physiology actually shows.
+It has a ±12 bpm standard deviation, systematically underestimates MHR in older adults, and produces different results than what women's physiology shows.
 Here's the full picture.

 Read article